 The manufacture of pharmaceutical products requires significant expertise and capital investment, including the development of advanced manufacturing techniques and process controls.
-If the commercial manufacturers upon whom we rely to manufacture Acetavance and Omigard, and any other product candidates we may in-license, fail to deliver the required commercial quantities on a timely basis at commercially reasonable prices, we would likely be unable to meet demand for our products and we would lose potential revenues.
+If the commercial manufactures upon whom we rely to manufacture Acetavance and Omigard, and any other product candidates we may in-license, fail to deliver the required commercial quantities on a timely basis at commercially reasonable prices, we would likely be unable to meet demand for our products and we would lose potential revenues.

-We have entered into a development and supply agreement with Baxter Healthcare Corporation, or Baxter, for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies of the finished Acetavance.
-Any termination or disruption of our relationship with Baxter may materially harm our business and financial condition, and frustrate any commercialization efforts for Acetavance.
-We do not yet have agreements established regarding commercial supply of Omigard and may not be able to establish or maintain commercial manufacturing arrangements on commercially reasonable terms for Omigard, or any other product candidates that we may in-license or acquire.
-We are currently negotiating with suppliers for the commercial supply of the active pharmaceutical ingredient, or API, for Acetavance and for the commercial supply of API and finished drug product for Omigard.
-If we need to change to other manufacturers or significantly change the manufacturing processes for our product candidates, we may be required to repeat or perform additional pre-clinical or clinical testing, which could increase our costs and cause delays in our ability to obtain regulatory approvals.
-Additionally, the FDA and comparable international regulatory authorities must approve these manufacturers' facilities and processes, which may require new testing and compliance inspections, and the new manufacturers would have to be educated in, or independently develop, the processes necessary for the product on four products.
+We have entered into a development and supply agreement with Baxter for the completion of pre-commercialization manufacturing development activities and the manufacture of commercial supplies of the finished Acetavance.
+Any termination or disruption of our relationship with Baxter may materially harm our business and financial condition, and frustrate any commercialization efforts for this product candidate.
+The FDA and comparable international regulatory authorities must approve the facilities and processes of our contract manufacturers, which may require new testing and compliance inspections, and the new manufacturers would have to be educated in, or independently develop, the processes necessary for the production of our products.
 If there are delays in obtaining approvals of any new manufacturers, we could experience delays in the availability of our product candidates for commercial distribution.

-In addition, all manufacturers of our product candidates must comply with strictly enforced federal, state and foreign regulations, including cGMP requirements enforced by the FDA through its facilities inspection program.
+We are currently negotiating with suppliers for the commercial supply of the active pharmaceutical ingredient, or API, for Acetavance and for the commercial supply of the API and finished drug product for Omigard.
+If we need to change to other manufacturers or significantly change the manufacturing processes for our product candidates, we may be required to repeat or perform additional pre-clinical or clinical testing, which could increase our costs and cause delays in our ability to obtain regulatory approvals.
+Additionally, we may not be able to establish or maintain commercial manufacturing arrangements on commercially reasonable terms for any other product candidates that we may in-license or acquire.
+All manufacturers of our product candidates must comply with strictly enforced federal, state and foreign regulations, including cGMP requirements enforced by the FDA through its facilities inspection program.
 These requirements include quality control, quality assurance and the maintenance of records and documentation.
 Manufacturers of our product candidates may be unable to comply with these cGMP requirements and with other FDA, state and foreign regulatory requirements.
 We have little control over our manufacturers' compliance with these regulations and standards.
 A failure to comply with these requirements may result in fines and civil penalties, suspension of production, suspension or delay in product approval, product seizure or recall, or withdrawal of product approval.
 If the safety of any quantities supplied is compromised due to our manufacturers' failure to adhere to applicable laws or for other reasons, we may not be able to obtain regulatory approval for or successfully commercialize our product candidates.